voodoofugu/morphing-scroll/README.md

         <mark>"size"</mark> - The dimensions will be taken from <code>size</code>.<br />
         <br />
         <mark>"firstChild"</mark> - Creates a <code>ResizeTracker</code> wrapper for the first child of your list.
 This wrapper will calculate the size of the first child, and these dimensions will be applied to all cells in the list.<br />
+        This can be useful if you want to change the size of objects in your list dynamically, e.g., when reducing the size of the user's screen.<br />
         <br />
         <mark>"none"</mark> - Cells will still be created, but <code>MorphScroll</code> will not calculate their sizes-they will simply wrap your objects.<br />
         <br />